Crystalize-Inc/.github/profile/README.md

 # Hi! this is us.

-At Crystalize, we are dedicated to further push the innovation in Web 3.
-We operate via research, audting, recruiting,and training programs to contribute towards the growth of the entire Web 3 ecosystem.
+At Crystalize, we are dedicated to further pushing innovation in Web 3.
+We operate via research, auditing, recruiting, and training programs to contribute towards the growth of the entire Web 3 ecosystem.
 You can check us out at https://crystalize.dev/.

 ## Crystalize Training Cohorts
 A highly selective program made for the new generation of builders.
-A cohort is 12 weeks long entensive training programming intended towards Web 2 developers to make them well equipped in Blockchain pricincipals, Solidity, EVM (Ethereum Virtual Machine) operations,dApp development, common security pitafalls, and auditing techniques.
+A cohort is 12 weeks long, with extensive training programming intended for Web 2 developers to make them well-equipped in Blockchain principals, Solidity, EVM (Ethereum Virtual Machine) operations,dApp development, common security pitfalls, and auditing techniques.